sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 #### Based on findByCondition

-This kind of generated finder operation builds a `ConditionalCriteria` from a JQPL like syntax and delegate the execution of the query to the built in `findByCondition` operation.
+This kind of generated finder operation builds a `ConditionalCriteria` from a JQPL like syntax and delegate the execution of the query to the built-in `findByCondition` operation.
 Also here it is not necessary to add a `findByCondition` operation to the model.

 Here is a typical example.